-Exercises in Freedom by Something & Son is a new, ongoing idea-generating project centred around the principle of radical trust and freedom towards the young people who attend Art Block.
+Exercises in Freedom by Something & Son was an idea-generating project centred around the principle of radical trust and freedom towards the young people who attend Art Block.

 “After two years of increasing control and restriction into all our lives, and especially young people, we want to put the creative control of the project into the hands of the community of young people who have made Art Block their home away from home.”

-The whole project was documented by film-maker and storyteller Anita Safowaa to create a record of the children’s explorations of creative freedom and shared decision making.
+Exercises in Freedom was documented by film-maker and storyteller Anita Safowaa to create a record of the young people’s explorations of creative freedom and shared decision making.

 About Something & Son